elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Save the pipeline](doc/images/save-the-pipeline.png)

-1. Rename the pipeline to something meaningful.
-(Right click on the pipeline editor tab and select `Rename Pipeline...`.)
+1. Rename the pipeline to something meaningful:
+   - right click on the pipeline editor tab and select `Rename Pipeline...` OR
+   - in the JupyterLab File Browser right click on the `.pipeline` file

    ![Rename the pipeline](doc/images/rename-the-pipeline.png)

 Next, you run the pipeline.

 ### Run the pipeline

+To run the pipeline on Kubeflow Pipelines:

 1. Click the `Run` button in the pipeline editor toolbar.

    ![Run the pipeline](doc/images/run-the-pipeline.png)

+   > You can also use the `elyra-pipeline submit` command to [run the pipeline using the command line interface](https://elyra.readthedocs.io/en/stable/user_guide/command-line-interface.html#running-pipelines).

-1. In the _run pipeline_ dialog select the runtime configuration you've created when you completed the setup for this tutorial.
+1. In the _run pipeline_ dialog select the runtime configuration you created [when you completed the setup for this tutorial](#create-a-runtime-configuration).

-1. Run the pipeline and monitor it's execution progress in the Kubeflow Pipelines Central Dashboard.
+1. Start the pipeline run and monitor it's execution progress in the Kubeflow Pipelines Central Dashboard.

    ![Monitor the pipeline](doc/images/monitor-the-pipeline.png)

-1. Review the outputs for each pipeline task.
+1. Review the outputs of each pipeline task.
 The output of the '`Count Rows`' node should indicate that the downloaded file contains five rows.

    ![Review task outputs](doc/images/review-task-output.png)

+   > Elyra does not store custom component outputs in cloud storage.
+(It only does this for [generic pipeline components](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#overview).)
+To access the output of custom components use the Kubeflow Central Dashboard.

 ### Next steps